Jibrel launches jCash in a bid to solve cryptocurrency volatility by tokenizing fiat

 “We see fiat currencies being regulated, adopted, and safe to use,” Barghuthi said.
 “So clearly there is a middle ground and balance to be struck.
 We believe we got that balance just right with jCash.”

 Many believe getting cryptocurrencies into the hands of regular consumers is the key to boosting real-world transactions.
-But Jibrel doesn’t believe that is the right approach.
+But Jibrel doesn’t think that is the right approach.

 “Cryptocurrencies are already unknowingly in the hands of many consumers,” Barghuthi said.
-“If you use a remittance or payment application, odds are, you or the entity you are using is leveraging blockchain technology and cryptocurrency to facilitate low-cost, high-speed global transfers.
+“If you use a remittance or payment application, odds are you or the entity you are using is leveraging blockchain technology and cryptocurrency to facilitate low-cost, high-speed global transfers.
 This is how the ecosystem will develop — using the ‘tokens as a back-end’ model, where the token system is used to deliver a service, but the consumer behavior side remains unchanged.”

 That approach would mean minimal changes at the point of sale.

-“Using this model, we can expect blockchain and cryptocurrencies to slowly but surely begin to permeate our everyday lives, similar to the internet build-out in the ’90s / ’00s,” Barghuthi said.
+“Using this model, we can expect blockchain and cryptocurrencies to slowly but surely begin to permeate our everyday lives, similar to the internet build-out in the ’90s and ’00s,” Barghuthi said.

 Jibrel is expecting to expand jCash across the globe.
 From a technical perspective, jCash is a CryptoDepository Receipt (CryDR), an asset-backed token representing real-world financial assets.
 CryDRs have smart regulation built-in.

 “jCash will include jUSD and jKRW to start, but we are building out the infrastructure to add additional currencies, commodities, and bonds in the near term,” Barghuthi said.
 “For each new jurisdiction and asset class, real-world regulation is translated into Solidity code and deployed on the Ethereum blockchain.
-While decentralized, jCash tokens always remain fully KYC/AML compliant, as well as adhering to any rules and regulations specific to a country, jurisdiction, or regulator.”
+While decentralized, jCash tokens always remain fully KYC/AML-compliant, as well as adhering to any rules and regulations specific to a country, jurisdiction, or regulator.”

 That isn’t something that can be achieved overnight, but Jibrel is confident its approach will help make the process as comfortable as possible.